 AmSafe child aviation restraint system "CARE™"

 An AmSafe child aviation restraint system "CARES™" may be used as an alternative to a car seat on the aircraft.
-A harness and buckle device that attaches directly to the aircraft seat, the AmSafe child aviation restraint system "CARES™" is restricted for use for children at least one year of age, weighing between 20-44 lbs (approximately 9-18 kg) pounds and up to 40 inches (approximately 101 cm) in height.
+A harness and buckle device that attaches directly to the aircraft seat, the AmSafe child aviation restraint system "CARES™" is restricted for use by children between at least one year of age and not exceeding 36 months of age, weighing between 20-44 lbs (approximately 9-18 kg) and up to 40 inches (approximately 101 cm) in height.
 The occupant must be in their own seat.